 Audible subscription.
 Reading is critical for personal and professional development, period.
 However, I know finding routine time to commit to reading can be a struggle for many leaders.
 This is where audiobooks can help.
 With audiobooks, you can use time through your day such as driving, running, or completing other “mindless” tasks to continue your leadership learning through “reading.”
 Audible is a great audiobook resource.
 You build an account through your Amazon profile and purchase books on their website.
 Through their phone app, you can listen with ease anywhere and anytime.
 A subscription cost $14.95/month.
 With a subscription, you get one “free” book a month and all additional books are 30% off regular price.
-Learn more about Audible membership.
+Try Audible and Get Two Free Audiobooks.

 As mentioned above for an Audible subscription, reading is a cornerstone personal development program for every quality leader.
 Below are three books that I highly recommend for military leaders.